 Distribute sheets to students.

-For young primaries use instead of a thermometer to measure how warm or cold water is. (indoors or outdoors)
+For young primaries use instead of a thermometer to measure how warm or cold water is, or to show how we can measure temperature.
+(Then show them a thermometer.)

 For outdoor activity, all grades, using the sun's radiation: